 So, are organics becoming the new Prada?

 Samantha Gowing is an executive spa chef, clinical nutritionist (Dip.
 Hlth.
 Sci. – Nut.
 ATMS), wellness business mentor and a former Melbourne hotelier and ‘hatted’ restaurateur (Gowings Grace Darling Hotel 1990-1998).
-Sam lives in Byron Bay and is pursuing a Master’s degree in Gastronomic Tourism with Le Cordon Bleu.
+Sam lives in Byron Bay and holds Le Cordon Bleu in Gastronomic Tourism Master’s degree.